albaye/FarmBeats_project/DIY_Kits/Lab1_MonitorYourPlant/PowerApps/Create_PowerApps.md

     ![navigatesensor](./media/navigatesensor.png)

-1. Repeat the same process for the other screen
+1. Repeat the same process for the other screen.

     ```txt
     Navigate(Overview, None)